L. Tolstoy and Dostoyevsky: Background

-By the beginning of the 20th century, D.S.
-Merezhkovsky was heavily engaged in getting to grips with issues related to Christianity and the Church Cathedral.
-G. Adamovich in his article “Merezhkovsky” recalled that “if a conversation was really lively and if there was tension present, then sooner or later Merezhovsky would fall back on his favourite subject - the significance and meaning of the Gospel.
+By the beginning of the 20th century, Merezhkovsky was heavily engaged in getting to grips with issues related to Christianity and the Church Cathedral.
+G. Adamovich, in his article “Merezhkovsky”, recalled that “if a conversation was really lively and if there was tension present, then sooner or later Merezhovsky would fall back on his favourite subject — the significance and meaning of the Gospel.
 Up until the word 'Gospel' was uttered, a dispute remained superficial and the interlocutors had the sense they were playing hide and seek."
 Having determined the course of his philosophical quest for the history of Russian literature, Merezhkovsky decided to articulate it by contrasting Russian literature's two classics.

-In the meantime, the " Determination of the Holy Synod No. 557 with a message to the faithful children of the Orthodox Greek-Russian Church about Count Leo Tolstoy" was published after 23 February 1901, at which point L. Tolstoy's fierce conflict with the church unfolded.
+In the meantime, the "Determination of the Holy Synod No. 557 with a message to the faithful children of the Orthodox Greek-Russian Church about Count Leo Tolstoy" was published on 23 February 1901, at which point Tolstoy's fierce conflict with the church unfolded.
 As a whole, the Russian Intelligentsia sympathized with the writer.
 The press published satiric essays and pamphlets directed against the Synod and parodies of Pobedonostsev.

 "His name was on everyone's lips, all eyes were turned on Yasnaya Polyana: the existence of Leo Tolstoy was felt in every fiber of the spiritual life of the country, every minute of the day", recalled P.P.
 Pertsov.
 "We have two Tsars: Nicolas II and Leo Tolstoy.
 Which of them is stronger?
 Nicholas II cannot harm Tolstoy in any way and can't steal away his throne, whereas Tolstoy undoubtedly shakes the foundations of Nicholas II's throne and dynasty", wrote Aleksey Suvorin.

 After the deterioration of Tolstoy's health at the address of "Torquemada"-Pobedonostsev, definitive threats were uttered within the radical student community.
 "At the present time, students' heads are spinning with the anticipated death of Tolstoy.
 Under such circumstances, prudence requires me to vacate Moscow, where it is impossible to hide," wrote Pobedonostsev.

-D.S.
-Merezhkovsky very openly expressed support for the churches' position, however, he noted in a letter to the Chairman of the Neophilological Society, Alexander Veselovsky, "My attitude towards Tolstoy, although entirely censored, is not hostile, rather sympathetic."
+Merezhkovsky very openly expressed support for the church's position, however, he noted in a letter to the Chairman of the Neophilological Society, Alexander Veselovsky, "My attitude towards Tolstoy, although entirely censored, is not hostile, rather sympathetic."